Introduction to Utilization Management

 Conclusion

-Utilization management has been in existence since the 1970s and offers a rewarding career for nurses who wish to work regular business hours without the physical demands of patient bedside care.
+Utilization management has existed since the 1970s and offers a rewarding career for nurses who wish to work regular business hours without the physical demands of patient bedside care.
 The nursing specialty of utilization management requires sound clinical judgment, the ability to multitask and work independently with limited oversight from superiors, strong critical thinking skills, and the ability to communicate effectively.

 These nurses must be solution-oriented and not be afraid to advocate for patients in the face of adversity.
-Extensive knowledge of payor systems, clinical finances, and patient confidentiality and rights are also required for success in the field.
+They must also have extensive knowledge of payor systems, clinical finances, and patient confidentiality and rights.

 Ask yourself...